 RCRS training is required for all:

-- PhD students (Rackham Graduate School requires that all PhD students complete the training to advance to candidacy – ideally in the first year of the graduate program.);
+- PhD students (Rackham Graduate School requires that all PhD students complete the training prior to advancing to candidacy – ideally in the first year of their graduate program.)

-Instruction must be undertaken at least once during each career stage (e.g., PhD and postdoctoral research fellow), and at a frequency of no less than once every four years.
+Instruction must be undertaken at least once during each career stage.

 Failure to comply with RCRS training may result in a loss of funding or sanctions for U-M.